yyq83/DR-method-evaluation/Snakemake/README.md

 If the method has already been crossvalidated, you just need to place the csv file results under the corresponding folder of the method, convert it to the final_CV_folds.csv file using the `originate-pre_2_final.py` script, and then run the Snakefile's evaluate rule.

 If your method is not written in matlab, you should replace the `< >` placeholders in the Snakefile's `run_method_prerule` and `generate_CV_folds` rule shell with your own run script and make the necessary adjustments to your code accordingly.
+The `evaluate` rule  do not need to be modified.
 ~~~~
 rule run_method_pre:
     input: